 L.I.T.
 PROGRAM

 L.I.T.
-DIRECTOR
+DIRECTORS

 L.I.T.
 PROGRAM

-When camp begins, within the LIT Program, we have two main positions; cabin LITs and Whitecloud LITs.
-Cabin LITs will be partnered with a counsellor or co-LIT to lead their assigned cabin.
-They live in the cabin with their fellow leader in the designated counsellor quarters, only a door away from campers at all times.
-As cabin leaders, under the guidance of counsellors, LITs attend to campers throughout the day, travelling together to program periods and eating at meals.
-The LIT Director(s) meets with the cabin LITs to help with any issues in the cabin and run sessions with them.
-The other role for LITs up at camp is in the Whitecloud program.
-When LITs are in the Whitecloud program, they meet with the LIT Director(s) for daily sessions.
-Sessions can range from more passive activities including listening to a podcast or watching a video, to more active sessions including running program periods and teamwork challenges.
-In the Whitecloud program sessions, you will also learn wilderness survival skills including canoeing, archery, and fire building, as well as character-building skills that accompany meaningful life lessons.
-Additionally, when cabin LITs take days off, Whitecloud LITs will be asked to fill their position in the cabin until they return.
-All LITs will have a chance throughout the summer to be both in a cabin and in Whitecloud.
+When camp begins, the LIT Program includes two main positions: cabin LITs and Whitecloud LITs.
+Cabin LITs are partnered with a counsellor or co-LIT to lead their assigned cabin.
+They live in the cabin with their fellow leader in the designated counsellor quarters, just a door away from campers at all times.
+As cabin leaders, and under the guidance of counsellors, LITs support campers throughout the day, traveling together to program periods and sharing meals.
+The LIT Director(s) meets with the cabin LITs to address any issues in the cabin and run sessions with them.

 We can’t wait to welcome you to our LIT family! :)